Hsu1023/Hsu1023.github.io/_pages/about.md

 Welcome to my homepage!

-I am a junior undergraduate student in Department of Software, Tsinghua University.
-I am currently working on the research of graph mining under the supervision of Prof. [Hanghang Tong](http://http://tonghanghang.org/) at University of Illinois at Urbana-Champaign.
+I am a senior undergraduate student in Department of Software, Tsinghua University.
+I am currently working on the research of graph mining under the supervision of Prof. [Hanghang Tong](http://tonghanghang.org/) at University of Illinois at Urbana-Champaign.
 Before that, I worked under the supervision of Prof. [Quanming Yao](https://lars-group.github.io/) at Tsinghua University.
 I am now also a research intern at KAUST, advised by Prof. [Mohamed Elhoseiny](https://scholar.google.com/citations?user=iRBUTOAAAAAJ&hl=en).

 My research interests include:
 * Enhancing the robustness, scalability, and interpretability of graph neural networks.